Email FacebookTwitterMenu burgerClose thin

 Share

-For example, say that you’re 70 years old with $1.2 million sitting in your IRA.
-Legally it’s not too late to convert that money into a post-tax account.
-Practically, however, you’d pay around $400,000 in conversion taxes in exchange for the benefit of avoiding required minimum distributions (RMDs) and tax-free growth for the future.
+For example, say that you’re 70 years old with $1.2 million in an IRA.
+Legally it’s not too late to convert that money into a Roth account.
+Practically, however, you’d pay nearly $400,000 in conversion taxes in exchange for the benefit of avoiding required minimum distributions (RMDs) and tax-free growth for the future.

 What Are the Benefits of a Roth Conversion?